TuanTNG/Knot-Segmentation/README.md

 # Knot-Segmentation

-This repo is created to describe the project `Knot Segmentation`, conducted from Jul.
+This repo is created to describe the project `Knot Segmentation` conducted from Jul.
 2020 to Aug.
 2020, between [CyberCore AI](https://cybercore.co.jp/) and [TODA Construction](https://www.toda.co.jp/english/) <br/>
 The code is belongs into CyberCore AI.
 ## Requirements <br/>
 1. Segment the knot (image bellow) <br/>